Lily-ThuPham/Favorita-SalesForecast/README.md

 4. **Inventory Planning:** Plan inventory based on projections, with a focus on the forecasted sales peak from late 2017 to early 2018 to prevent understocking.
 Product category contributions are expected to remain stable, with grocery continuing as the primary consumption group.
 ### *5.3.
 Caveats and further consideration:**
+**Assumptions:**
+  - *Events and Holidays for 2018:* The events and holidays data for 2018 are generated based on historical patterns observed in the dataset.
+Any deviations in actual events or holidays could impact the forecast accuracy.
+  - *Promotional Data:* The `onpromotion` data for forward-looking forecasts is generated based on the historical contributions of promotional activities.
+This assumes that future promotional strategies will align closely with past trends.

+**Model Accuracy:**
+  - The forecasting model's accuracy is approximately 90% for revenue and 81% for transactions, .
+While this is reasonable, it leaves room for potential deviations, particularly in long-term projections.

+**Forecasting Model Limitations:**
+  - The forecasting models (XGBoost and LightGBM) rely on historical data and identified patterns.
+Unforeseen events, such as economic downturns, natural disasters, or competitor actions, may lead to deviations from the forecast.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The confirmation of the recurring cyclical pattern mentioned above is not yet statistically robust.
+  - The confirmation of the recurring cyclical pattern mentioned above is not yet statistically robust.
 The forecast revenue deviation could be attributed to other factors, such as specific market situatation, econimic headwinds, or competitor actions, rather than a consistent cyclical behavior.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Therefore, it is crucial to consider:
+**Further considerations:**
  - Identify underlying drivers and the applied strategic plan.
  - Incorporate external factors such as economic indicators, competitor actitivies,etc.
  - Monitor model performance to adapt to any evolving patterns.